‘Unsolved Mysteries’ Season 3, Episode 5 Recap – “Paranormal Rangers”

 A scattershot approach leaves the real-life equivalent of The X-Files feeling totally devoid of either depth or compelling evidence.

-The most compelling aspect of “Paranormal Rangers” is cultural specificity.
-It provides a new angle on the usual tales of supernatural phenomena by filtering them through the lens of people that already accept them, and can draw parallels between deep-seated beliefs and myths and what most people would regard as UFOs or monsters.
-But it doesn’t really interrogate this angle, instead letting it fall by the wayside in favor of a buffet of far-out ideas that plays like a sampling of a season of The X-Files.
+The most compelling aspect of Season 3, Episode 5, “Paranormal Rangers” is cultural specificity.
+It provides a new angle on the usual tales of supernatural phenomena by filtering them through the lens of people who already accept them, and can draw parallels between deep-seated beliefs and myths and what most people would regard as UFOs or monsters.
+But it doesn’t interrogate this angle, instead letting it fall by the wayside in favor of a buffet of far-out ideas that play like a sampling of a season of The X-Files.

 This approach doesn’t do “Paranormal Rangers” any favors at all.
-Whereas previous episodes this season have honed in on a single event to provide as much depth possible in a single episode, this one provides shallow looks at multiple different cases, without the time or space to really challenge any of the claims.
-Like Unsolved Mysteries season 3, episode 2, it applies a veneer of respectability through its seemingly rational guiding figures, but an overabundance of witness testimony and blind acceptance of some pretty unbelievable claims means that it’s difficult to take any of the reporting seriously.
+Whereas previous episodes this season have focused on a single event to provide as much depth as possible in a single episode, this one offers brief glimpses at multiple different cases, without the time or space to thoroughly examine any of the claims.
+Like Episode 2, it applies a veneer of respectability through its seemingly rational guiding figures; however, the overabundance of witness testimony and blind acceptance of some pretty unbelievable claims make it difficult to take any of the reporting seriously.

 Milford and Dover ended up with the responsibility for these investigations because no official channels were available, meaning the claims went largely ignored, and the people affected by them were left to fester.
 But this sounds, at least to me, like a punishment posting rather than a legitimate responsibility, taken seriously by nobody but Milford and Dover themselves and the people they spoke to, many of whom couldn’t exactly be considered credible.

-I’m just not buying it if we’re being frank, and the scattershot approach gave me no reason to even consider doing so.
+I’m not buying it, to be frank, and the scattershot approach gave me no reason to even consider doing so.
 There’s a decent level of entertainment here, and I appreciated the unusual setting and perspective of the Navajo reservation.
 But let’s just say that my skeptical self remains unconvinced by any of the reporting, and I can’t imagine anyone else buying into it either — unless, of course, they’ve always bought into it in the first place, which is kind of the problem.

 Netflix, Platform, TV, TV Recaps